Lymphedema: At birth

 Hereditary lymphedema is a primary lymphedema – swelling that results from abnormalities in the lymphatic system that are present from birth.
-Swelling may be present in a single affected limb, several limbs, genitalia, or the face.
-It is sometimes diagnosed prenatally by a nuchal scan or post-natally by lymphoscintigraphy.
-The most common form is Meige disease that usually presents at puberty.
-Another form of hereditary lymphedema is Milroy's disease caused by mutations in the VEGFR3 gene.
+Swelling may be present in a single limb, several limbs, genitalia, or the face.
+It is sometimes diagnosed prenatally by a nuchal scan or postnatally by lymphoscintigraphy.

+The most common cause is Meige disease which usually presents at puberty.
+Another form of hereditary lymphedema is Milroy's disease, caused by mutations in the VEGFR3 gene.
 Hereditary lymphedema is frequently syndromic and is associated with Turner syndrome, lymphedema–distichiasis syndrome, yellow nail syndrome, and Klippel–Trénaunay syndrome.

 One defined genetic cause for hereditary lymphedema is GATA2 deficiency.
-This deficiency is a grouping of several disorders caused by common defect, viz., familial or sporadic inactivating mutations in one of the two parental GATA2 genes.
+This deficiency is a grouping of several disorders caused by a single defect: familial or sporadic inactivating mutations in one of the two parental GATA2 genes.
 These autosomal dominant mutations cause a reduction, i.e. a haploinsufficiency, in the cellular levels of the gene's product, GATA2.
-The GATA2 protein is a transcription factor critical for the embryonic development, maintenance, and functionality of blood-forming, lympathic-forming, and other tissue-forming stem cells.
-In consequence of these mutations, cellular levels of GATA2 are deficient and individuals develop over time hematological, immunological, lymphatic, and/or other disorders.
-GATA2 deficiency-induced defects in the lymphatic vessels and valves underlies the development of lymphedema which is primarily located in the lower extremities but may also occur in other places such as the face or testes (i.e. hydrocele).
-This form of the deficiency, when coupled with sensorineural hearing loss which may also be due to faulty development of the lymphatic system, is sometimes termed the Emberger syndrome.
+The GATA2 protein is a transcription factor critical for the development, maintenance, and functionality of blood-forming, lymphatic-forming, and other tissue-forming stem cells.
+Due to these mutations cellular levels of GATA2 are deficient and over time individuals develop hematological, immunological, lymphatic, and other disorders.
+GATA2 deficiency-induced defects in the lymphatic vessels and valves underlies the development of lymphedema, primarily in the lower extremities but may also occur in places such as the face or testes.
+This form of the deficiency, when coupled with sensorineural hearing loss, which may also be due to faulty development of the lymphatic system, is sometimes termed Emberger syndrome.

-Primary lymphedema has a quoted incidence of approximately 1-3 births out of every 10,000 births, with a particular female preponderance to male ratio of 3.5:1 In North America, the incidence of primary lymphedema is approximately 1.15 births out of every 100,000 births Compared to secondary lymphedema, primary lymphedema is relatively rare.
+Primary lymphedema occurs in approximately one to three births out of every 10,000 births, with a female to male ratio of 3.5:1.
+In North America, the incidence of primary lymphedema is approximately 1.15 births out of every 100,000 births.
+Compared to secondary lymphedema, primary lymphedema is relatively rare.

 Inflammatory lymphedema

 Bilateral lower extremity inflammatory lymphedema (BLEIL) is a distinct type of lymphedema occurring in a setting of acute and prolonged standing, such as in new recruits during basic training.
-The possible underlying mechanisms are thought to be venous congestion and inflammatory vasculitis.
+Possible underlying mechanisms may include venous congestion and inflammatory vasculitis.